 Best Holiday Charitable Giving in Southeast Michigan

-Great organizations that help you and your family donate, give or volunteer to the less fortunate in 2013 in Macomb, Oakland, Washtenaw and Wayne counties
+Great organizations that help you and your family donate, give or volunteer to the less fortunate in 2014 in Macomb, Oakland, Washtenaw and Wayne counties

 The holiday season is all about giving.
 Help make someone's spirits a little brighter by partnering with a charitable organization this holiday season.
 Bonus: You and your family get to spend some quality time together – all while helping worthy local groups.
 Or, if time's at a premium, why not make a donation to a great cause?
-Metro Parent gathered details from some of the top nonprofit charities in southeast Michigan.
+Metro Parent gathered details from some great nonprofit charities in southeast Michigan.
 Browse this list to see where your family can volunteer – or give to – this holiday season.

-- Addresses: 23366 Oak Valley Drive, Ann Arbor; 21647 Allen Road, Woodhaven; 40500 Ann Arbor Road, Plymouth
+- Addresses: 2366 Oak Valley Drive, Ann Arbor; 40500 Ann Arbor Road, Suite 102, Plymouth

 - Phone: 734-662-5999 (Ann Arbor line)

-- Hours: volunteers are needed 24/7
+- Hours: Volunteers are needed 24/7

 - Address: 17560 Helro, Fraser